 Labia majora enhancement — This process seeks to plump the lips of the vagina by injecting them with fatty tissue which was obtained from a different area of the person’s body.

-Vulval lipoplasty — This process entails using liposuction to remove fat deposits from the mons pubis (the pad of fatty tissue covered by pubic hair) using a special healthcare equipment.
+Vulval lipoplasty — This process entails using liposuction to remove fat deposits from the mons pubis (the pad of fatty tissue covered by pubic hair) using a special health equipment rental.
 This ends in the mons pubis being significantly less notable.

 G-spot augmentation — This process involves injecting a hydration material to the G-spot so as to extend the dimensions and, thus, theoretically, also enlarge the female’s G-spot area for better sexual pleasure.
 The outcomes may last 3-4 months on average and the process has to be repeated.